 First I will start by explaining that I’m not going to talk about Mobile App Development today; instead, I’ll be breaking down some of the nuances of Mobile Web Development and how it differs from Desktop Web Development.
+The difference between good and bad web design hinges on your ability to create a user experience that's effective for both mobile and desktop users.

 Many of our new prospects come to us with outdated or completely non-responsive websites and the end goal is to help bring them forward into the current times.
 Our interactive team performs a GDD analysis of their current site and how visitors behave on said site.
 That data is then used to design a better performing and more intuitive website for us to develop.
 Part of the design strategy is to preemptively see how certain elements will work when viewed on mobile devices.
 As this report from comScore shows, mobile's share of total digital media time went up +12 points to 65%; meanwhile, digital media time spent on desktop slid back -12 points down to 35%.
 These numbers shouldn't be surprising and show the increased importance of considering mobile web development in the design process.